tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/消息收发/消息收发（Android）_intl_en.md

 ## FAQs
 ### 1. Why am I receiving duplicate messages?
 Check the service logic as follows:
 - Check whether [addSimpleMsgListener](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#afd96fd1591e41f031421c0655d8e5d6b) is used together with [addAdvancedMsgListener](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#aaccdec10b9fbee5e43eaf908e359c823).
-If yes, when text or custom messages are received, both listeners trigger callback, and consequently duplicate messages are received.
+If yes, when text or custom messages are received, both listeners trigger a callback, and consequently duplicate messages are received.
 - Check whether the same listener object is added repeatedly.
 If a listener object is no longer needed, call the corresponding [removeSimpleMsgListener](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMManager.html#a86ac462d87f652960d2600a52009849a) or [removeAdvancedMsgListener](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#a44e1e9126bf5b30234330fe19259cd93) API to remove this listener.

 ### 2. Why do the read receipts become invalid after the app is uninstalled and then reinstalled?
 In the one-to-one chat scenario, if the recipient calls [markC2CMessageAsRead](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#a7c09d0ba4a8018f5f9eec4760c4c7b9b) to mark a message as read, the read receipt received by the sender contains `timestamp`.
 Based on `timestamp`, the SDK determines whether the other party reads the message.
 Currently, `timestamp` is stored locally, and will be lost when the app is reinstalled.

-### 3. How can I send a message containing multiple `Elem`?
+### 3. How can I send a message containing multiple `Elem` objects?
 You can call [appendElem](https://im.sdk.qcloud.com/doc/zh-cn/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMElem.html#a5f5d86bb659d7a3775829eaa2e102866) after creating a `Message` object via the `Elem` member of the `Message` object to add the next `Elem` member.
 Below is an example of text message + custom message: